 “Personalization adds a human element to any brand by making it all about the consumer, as opposed to the product,” said Jason Brown, CEO of Persona Nutrition.

-Because personalization has a big impact by making your product stand out and hold more meaning for your customer, it can be tempting to jump in and start offering customization right away.
-But before you do make the leap, there are a few things you should consider.
+Because personalization has a big impact by making your product stand out and ensuring it holds more meaning for your customer, you might be tempted to jump in and offer customization right away.
+But before you make the leap, there are a few things you should consider.

 While personalization and customization might seem identical at first glance, there are a few fine distinctions between the two.